feltus/lab-intro-to-linux-on-palmetto2/README.md

 Download and uncompress the sea squirt (Ciona intestinalis) genome file in this working directory.
 Look at the top and bottom of the file using the command line.

 # Deliverables
-1. A text file that contains the first 10 and last 10 lines of the sea qsuirt genome sequence.
+1. Submit your a text file that contains the first 10 and last 10 lines of the sea qsuirt genome sequence.

 # Submission Instructions
 * Submit your text file as a single compressed file (e.g. gzip).